wp-plugins/kn-mobile-sharebar/readme.txt

 == Frequently Asked Questions ==

-= Can I set a custom-sharetext for a single post? =
+= Can I customize text to share? =

 * Yes, sure!
-Try edit file `kn_mobile_sharebar.php` by yourself for this version.
+Check KN Mobile ShareBar setting in your admin panel.

 = Can I ask another question? =